Manfredonia: History

 The area of current Manfredonia was settled in ancient times by the Greeks, founded by Diomedes.
 The flourishing Greek colony, having fallen into the hands of the Samnites, was retaken about 335 BC by King Alexander of Epirus, uncle of Alexander the Great.

 In 189 BC Sipontum was conquered by the Romans and became a colony of citizens.
 It was a port at the junction of the road which basically followed the Adriatic coast (but giving the Garganus mountain's peninsula just north a miss) and a road through Arpi, Luceria, Aecae and Aequum Tuticum connecting at Beneventum to the Via Appia.

 In AD 663 it was taken and destroyed by the Slavs (Narentines).
 In the 9th century, Sipontum was for a time in the power of the Saracens.

 In 1042 the Normans made it the seat of one of their twelve counties, while the Monte Gargano remained Byzantine.
 The Normans won a decisive victory there over the Byzantine general Argyrus in 1052.

 Siponto was an archbishopric in the Norman countship of Apulia.

 Having become unhealthy owing to the stagnation of the water in the lagoons after the 1223 earthquake, Siponto was abandoned.

 The modern city of Manfredonia was built by King Manfred between 1256–1263, several kilometers north of the ruins of the ancient Sipontum.
 The Angevins, who had defeated Manfred and stripped him of the Kingdom of Sicily, renamed it Sypontum Novellum ("New Sypontum"), but that name never stuck.

-In 1528 Manfredonia resisted a French attack led by the Viscount of Lautrec.
-In 1620 it was destroyed by the Turks, who left only the castle and part of the walls.
+In 1528 Manfredonia resisted a French attack led by Odet de Foix, Viscount of Lautrec.
+In 1620 the city was sacked by the Ottomans, who enslaved a few hundred people and burnt the city.